thanosades/starlights-app/README.md

 Demo [here](https://naughty-panini-63decd.netlify.app/).

 ## Description
-A MERN application in which the user can add their favorite moments from their life.
+Monorepo for Starlights, A MERN application in which the user can add their favorite moments from their life.
 Features "like" and "delete" functionality for every post.